2200Sanely/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2-Script that prints all groups current user is part of 3-Script for changing from one owner to another 4-Script for creating empty file
+5-Script for changing files permissions to be executable